10 best sofa beds – I tested over 100 options to find the most comfortable guest beds for overnight visitors

 Is it OK to sleep on a sofa bed every night?

-It's generally not advised to sleep on a sofa bed every night as very few of them can offer the same type of sleep comfort as one of the best mattresses
+If you're wondering if you can sleep on a sofa bed every night, then it's not generally advised.
+Even the best sofa beds aren't going to offer the same type of sleep comfort as one of the best mattresses.

 For comparison, the average mattress has a depth of at least 25cm, whilst the thickest pull-out sofa bed mattress that we've come across clocks in at just 12cm deep, and most pull-out sofa bed mattresses average just 6cm deep.